 Bellingen Showgrounds – Country Town Park

 As this was the start of our Coffs Harbour to Brisbane road trip, we were towing our Coromal van.
-A friend recommended we stay at the hinterland town of Bellingen where the Showgrounds was the only place to set up camp.
+A friend recommended we stay at the hinterland town of Bellingen where the Showgrounds is the only place to camp.
 Our Wikicamps App provided us with reviews and contact information, so we rang the number first to establish availability.

 We recommend Bellingen Showgrounds as a great place to stay when visiting Coffs Harbour.
 It has security coded clean amenities, grassed sites, is within walking distance of Bellingen’s main street and is a beautiful country drive away from Coffs Harbour.
 The three Bellingen/Coffs Harbour routes available range in duration from 29 to 40 minutes.

 39 Hammond Street Bellingen.
 Phone 0431 264 836.

 For those looking for Coffs Harbour camping and/or caravan sites within walking distance of the CBD, this park fits the bill.
 The 45 minute walk through the Botanical Gardens to the beach is an added bonus.
 Those searching for Pet Friendly accommodation Coffs Harbour will be happy to note that all sites and some cabins at this park are Dog Friendly.

 Wanting to stay at a Coffs Harbour Beach?
 Moonee Beach is a fantastic destination (see above) only 16 minutes or 14 km from Coffs Harbour CBD.
 This is another Reflections Caravan Park with the same Dog Friendly sites and cabins.
 As well as warm dog baths there is a dedicated washing machine for dog bedding.